laszlocph/website/src/_posts/2020-11-20-2020-Consulting-products-finances-a-year-in-review.md

 It is certainly a longer path than just writing software and selling 400USD a month licenses, like I planned with Gimlet.
 It may happen, but I'm actually looking to leverage a little bit of consulting in 2021.

-With Gimlet I found it difficult to sell expensive monthly subscriptions, with consulting however I managed to sell many times of that amount, while essentially developing Gimlet in-house for my clients.
+With Gimlet I found it difficult to sell expensive monthly subscriptions.
+However, in my consulting practice, I managed to sell many times that amount while essentially developing Gimlet in-house for my clients.
 Or actually much worse, Gimlet implemented in CI, with glue.

 Irony aside, I understand that it can be scary to buy something this expensive from someone you don't know, especially if you can't talk to him on your daily scrum.
 So I try to mix the two approaches a bit.